College Testing Schedule

 The University of Rochester's Pre-College Programs are now open for enrollment.
 Students spend the summer taking college-level courses and getting a taste of the college experience.
 Students can live in a residence hall or commute from home.
 Intensive programs are offered in business, engineering, film, medicine and pathology, or students may take one-week courses or credit courses.
 Visit https://enrollment.rochester.edu/precollege/ to learn more.
 If you have questions, call 585-275-3221 or email email@example.com.

-SUNY Upstate Medical University in Syracuse, NY is offering a Fall Open House on Saturday, November 4, 2017 and Saturday, March 24, 2018.
+SUNY Upstate Medical University in Syracuse, NY is offering an Open House on Saturday, March 24, 2018.
 For more information, visit www.upstate.edu/prospective/events/undergraduate_openhouse.php.

-SUNY Upstate Medical University in Syracuse, NY is hosting a series of web presentations this fall for prospective students and their families.
+SUNY Upstate Medical University in Syracuse, NY is hosting a series of web presentations this spring for prospective students and their families.
 For more information, visit www.upstate.edu/prospective/events/specialevents.php.

 College Live is an important link for college searches, scholarships and other must-know college information.

 The Common Application is a not-for-profit membership organization that is committed to providing reliable services that promote equity, access, and integrity in the college application process.

 Read this article on creating a To Do List for your College Search: https://www.usnews.com/education/best-colleges/articles/2013/09/23/create-a-to-do-list-for-your-college-search